Easy As Cookies

 Cold butter will create steam as it melts and puff up, making your scones (and biscuits) lighter and fluffier.
 If your butter is too soft when you make scones, the scones will spread out, be more flat than puffed, and have a harder texture.

-Other Spring Recipes
+More Spring Brunch Recipes

 Here's some of my other favorite springtime brunch recipes!